Stockport Rapidplay Congress

 What's unchanged?

-• SAME GREAT VENUE on the A6: close to Stockport train station, and with a supervised car park.
+- SAME GREAT VENUE on the A6: close to Stockport train station, with a supervised car park.
 Various fast-food outlets nearby and a Co-op next door provide lunch choices.

-• SAME GENEROUS PRIZES including multiple* rating prizes and junior prizes.
+- NUMEROUS PRIZES including multiple* rating and junior prizes.

 Photos from the 2023 event used with permission from Vadym Skakun